 - If you are remotely presenting with media or slides and need to share your screen during the presentation, please test this capability prior to presenting.
-We have Adobe Connect to facilitate this functionality, but an Adobe Connect virtual room must be reserved and tested prior to the meeting.
+We have Blue Jeans Network to facilitate this functionality, but a Blue Jeans Network Video Conference must be reserved and tested prior to the meeting.

 - Please turn desk phone ringers down and turn cell phones completely off.
 Interference from muted cell phones can cause audio static.